seoi99/foodie/README.md

 ### CRUD Functionality

-* User can create/edit/delete/update a review
+* User can create/edit/delete/update a review.
-* user can only create one review per restaurant
+* user can only create one review per restaurant.
-* if user wrote review for restaurant, he/she would be only able to edit review.
+* users can edit and delete their reviews only.
 * user will only be able to delete only if he/she is current user.